wifisensing/PicoScenes-Manual/source/matlab.rst

 The PMT parses the .csi files in two stages, the Raw Parsing and Bundled Parsing.
     - The Raw Parsing: PMT first parses the per-CSI measurement into a MATLAB `cell`.
 If a .csi file contains :math:`N` CSI measurements, the Raw Parsing will produce a measurement cell array with :math:`N` elements.
 This parsing level is mandatory for next-level processing.
 However, CSI measurements being separated in MATLAB cells is apparently not convenient for further analysis.
     - The Bundled Parsing: To overcome the inconveniences of the Raw Parsing, PMT tries to merge the cells into a unified structure--much easier for analysis.
-However, the merging may fail if the internal data structure are different across all measurements.
+However, the merging may fail if the internal data structures are different across all measurements.

-In the following, we briefly introduce the data structures of raw version and the bundled version.
+In the following, we briefly introduce the resulting data structures of the Raw Parsing and the Bundled Parsing.

 Raw version
 >>>>>>>>>>>>>>>

-Each cell of the Raw Parsing contains the following items:
+Each cell of the Raw Parsing result contains the following items:

 .. csv-table:: Variables and their description (raw version)
     :header: "Variable", "Description", "Value type"
     :widths: 20, 60, 20

-    `StandardHeader`_, "802.11 Standard header content", "struct"
-    "RxSBasic_", "The basic information, same as the basic of bundle version", "struct" "RxExtraInfo", "The content in rxExtraInfo_ plus the content in ExtraInfo_", "struct" "TxExtraInfo", "The content in txExtraInfo_ plus the content in ExtraInfo_", "struct" "CSI", "The content in channel_ plus CSI, Mag, Phase and SubcarrierIndex", "struct" `PicoScenesHeader`_, "", "struct"
+    `StandardHeader`_, "802.11 Standard header content", "MATLAB struct" "RxSBasic_", "The basic information, same as the basic of bundle version", "MATLAB struct" "RxExtraInfo", "The content in rxExtraInfo_ plus the content in ExtraInfo_", "MATLAB struct" "TxExtraInfo", "The content in txExtraInfo_ plus the content in ExtraInfo_", "MATLAB struct" "CSI", "The content in channel_ plus CSI, Mag, Phase and SubcarrierIndex", "MATLAB struct" `PicoScenesHeader`_, "", "MATLAB struct"
     "MPDU", "", "uint8"

 .. _RxSBasic: `basic`_